 Answer: (c) Russia (erstwhile USSR)

-Explanation: The Fundamental Duties were added to the Indian Constitution by the 42nd Amendment Act, 1976, on the recommendations of the Swaran Singh Committee.
-This concept was inspired by the Constitution of the erstwhile USSR.
+Explanation: This is a classic example of how our constitution is a beautiful blend of ideas from across the world.
+The Fundamental Duties were added by the 42nd Amendment Act, 1976, based on the Swaran Singh Committee’s recommendations, and were inspired by the Constitution of the former Soviet Union.

 Q2.
 Which part of the Indian Constitution deals with the ‘Fundamental Rights’?